simonmichael/hledger/hledger/hledger.m4.md

 ## Code

-After the status mark, but before the description, you can optionally write a transaction "code", enclosed in parentheses.
-This is a good place to record a check number, or some other important transaction id or reference number.
+After the status mark, but before the description, you can optionally write a transaction "code", such as a check number or transaction id, enclosed in parentheses,

+This has a few limitations:
+The code must not contain a closing parenthesis (or it will be truncated).
+Codes tend to disrupt alignment of the register report, making it harder to scan visually.
+And you can't store more than one value there per transaction.
+For these reasons you might want to avoid the code field and use [tags](#tags] instead.

 ## Description